stuebingerb/KGraphQL/docs/content/Reference/Type System/overview.md

 * **Float** - represents signed double‐precision fractional values as specified by IEEE 754.
 KGraphQL represents Kotlin primitive Double and Float values as GraphQL Float.
 * **Boolean** - represents true or false
+* **ID** - represents a unique identifier, often used to refetch an object or as the key for a cache.
+It is serialized in the same way as a String but is not intended to be human-readable

 ## Introspection Types